ggkm3251/apex_api/README.md

 ## APEX_API
-Apex is a website application that allows developers to create, delete and read a list of APIs thatcan be used to get the data from various APIs sources.
+Apex is a website application that allows developers to create, delete and read a list of APIs that can be used to get the data from various APIs sources.

 ## Table of Contents
 * [Project Name](#Project)